mkoperator/rancher-azure-demo/README.md

 # Demo Azure Rancher
 Demonstrate ability to deploy RKE and Rancher utilizing Terraform on Azure stack.

-Automate creation of rancher instance and load Azure credentials to create native RKE linked clusters via rancher.
+Automate creation of rancher instance and load Azure credentials then utilize to create native RKE linked clusters via rancher.

 ## Proficiency to Demonstrate
 Terraform